AidoP/rysk-core/readme.md

 | *Zicsr*   | **default** |
 | *Zicsr*   | ext-csr     |

-The base extension (RV32I, RV64I or RV128I) is set through the generic register type used. `MXLEN` cannot be changed by RISCV programs (ie. `misa[MXLEN]` is read-only).
+The base extension (RV32I, RV64I or RV128I) is set through the generic register type used. `MXLEN` is a set at compile time and therefore cannot be changed by RISCV programs (ie. `misa[MXLEN]` is read-only).